What is a generic medicinal product?

 - if the safety profile of the generic corresponds to that of the reference product,

-- if it has been proven that the excipients used and the manufacturing process have no influence on the availability of the generic drug in the body,
+- if it has been proven that the excipients used and the manufacturing process have no influence on the availability of the generic medicinal product in the body,

 - if the internationally established quality standards for the performance of a bioequivalence study are met,